stephensrmmartin/lpd8mk2/README.md

 This process resulted in a mapping of the Sysex message structure:
 ![Sysex message for Akai LPD8 mk2](./docs/hex_diagram.svg)

+# Other Akai Devices

+I designed the program configuration framework in a manner that should make supporting other Akai devices relatively simple.
+However, I do not have other Akai devices.
+Please reach out if you have an Akai device to send, or can provide the Sysex message layout, and I would be happy to support it.

 # Usage

 ```python